On entropic and almost multilinear representability of matroids: Probability space representations of matroids

 \begin{theorem} Let $M$ be a connected matroid of rank at least two.
 Then $M$ is entropic if and only if it has a probability space representation in a discrete probability space in which each singleton has nonzero probability.
-In this case, each of the random variables $\left\{ X_{e}\right\} _{e\in E}$ are uniformly distributed and the underlying probability space can be chosen to be finite. \end{theorem} The first part of the theorem relies on standard facts concerning entropy functions and the second part of the theorem is a trivial generalization of a result by Mat\v{u}s in \cite[p.190-191]{Matus_background}.
-We defer the proof to~\Cref{sec:entropic_prob_reps}.
+In this case, each of the random variables $\left\{ X_{e}\right\} _{e\in E}$ is uniformly distributed and the underlying probability space has a finite subset of probability $1$. \end{theorem} The first part of the theorem relies on standard facts concerning entropy functions and the second part of the theorem is a trivial generalization of a result by Mat\'{u}\v{s} in \cite[p.190-191]{Matus_background} (which follows from the proof given in that paper).